Our leadership is comprised of Muslims chaplains who provide guidance as well as promote Ziyara’s mission and vision, national and international.

 Certificate, Essentials Palliative Care Chaplaincy, Institute for Palliative Care

 Ecclesiastical Endorsement: Islamic Society of North America

 Sakinah was born and raised in Malaysia.
-She spent ten years in the oil & gas industry, with experience in project management, international relations, communication and corporate social responsibility.
-Since then, she has ventured into the education and health field – currently serving her community through coaching, counselling, as well as volunteering in hospices and disaster relief missions.
+She spent ten years in the oil & gas industry, with experience in project management, international relations, communication, and corporate social responsibility.
+Since then, she has ventured into the education and health field – currently serving her community through coaching, counseling, as well as volunteering in hospices and disaster relief missions.

 Advanced Diploma in Islamic Studies, Arees University, Malaysia

 Certificate in Leadership, GE Oil & Gas University, Florence, Italy